PriyanshK09/Front-End-WebDevelopment/README.md

 - **[Comparision.html](Comparision.html)** - This project demonstrates how to use comparison operators in JavaScript.
 - **[BitwiseOperator.html] (BitwiseOperator.html)** - This project demonstrates how to use bitwise operators in JavaScript.
 - **[JavascriptBitwise.html](JavascriptBitwise.html)** - This project demonstrates how to use bitwise operators in JavaScript.
+- **[JavaScript-Logical-Operators.html](JavaScript-Logical-Operators.html)** - This project demonstrates how to use logical operators in JavaScript.
+- **[JavaScript-Assignment-Operators.html](JavaScript-Assignment-Operators.html)** - This project demonstrates how to use assignment operators in JavaScript.

 ---